Fadl al-Sha'irah

 Fadl al-Qaysi or Faḍl al-Shāʻirah (فضل الشاعرة; "Faḍl the Poet"; d.
 871) was one of "three early ʻAbbasid singing girls, particularly famous for their poetry" and is one of the pre-eminent medieval Arabic female poets whose work survives.
 She was a concubine of caliph Al-Mutawakkil.

 Life

-Born in al-Yamama (now in Saudi Arabia), Fadl was brought up in Abbasid Basra, (now in Iraq).
-She was from the Abd al-Qays tribe.
-Her brothers sold her to Muhammad ibn al-Faraj al-Rukhkhaji, a leading officer of the Caliphate, and he gave her to Caliph al-Mutawakkil (r.
+Born in al-Yamama (now in Saudi Arabia), Fadl was brought up in Abbasid Basra (now in Iraq).
+She was a muwallada (of mixed ancestry) raised among the Abd al-Qays tribe.
+Although she was legally a slave, she claimed to be a freeborn daughter of the tribe and that her brothers had sold her into slavery unjustly; however, she was sold to Muhammad ibn al-Faraj al-Rukhkhaji, a leading officer of the Caliphate, who later gave her to Caliph al-Mutawakkil (r.
 847–861).

 Fadl became a prominent figure in the court.
 According to Ibn Annadim, a bibliographer (died 1047), Fadl's diwan extended to twenty pages.
 Her pupils included the singer Faridah.

-When Fadl was brought to before al-Mutawakkil the very day she had been given to him, al-Mutawakkil asked her, "Are you really a poet"?
+When Fadl was brought before al-Mutawakkil the very day she had been given to him, al-Mutawakkil asked her, "Are you really a poet"?

 She replied: Those who buy and sell me all say so.

 He laughed and said "Recite some of your poetry to us" and she recited following verses:

 The rightly guided Ruler acceded in the year three and thirty.